-According to Borcicky, the DoD is continually seeking to improve safety and ergonomics in its facilities.
-Through implementing industry best practices, Borcicky says that the Fleet Readiness Center East base was able to reduce carpal tunnel syndrome cases from 50 to zero annually.
+to improve safety and ergonomics in its facilities.
+Through implementing industry best practices, Borcicky said that the Fleet Readiness Center East base was able to reduce carpal tunnel syndrome cases from 50 to 0 annually.

-However, Borcicky says that one of the things that happen to people bucking the rivets is that their hands swell up during the week, and over time this can develop into an incurable, crippling disease of the fingers and hands.
-"We couldn't get rid of the bucking bar issues because there was no fix," he says.
+However, Borcicky said one of the things that happens to people bucking the rivets is that their hands swell up during the week, and over time this can develop into an incurable, crippling disease of the fingers and hands.
+"We couldn't get rid of the bucking bar issues because there was no fix," he said.

-"Without an ergonomically friendly bucking bar that absorbs impact and vibration, you have to continually switch workers out because they cannot rivet all day long, but that in itself can cause some quality issues." adds Brian Lewis, lead engineer at the Tulsa, Oklahoma facility of Spirit AeroSystems, the world's largest tier-one manufacturer and supplier of aerostructures, a \$7 billion global company with more than 18,000 employees worldwide.
-The company's core
+"Without an ergonomically friendly bucking bar that absorbs impact and vibration, you have to continually switch workers out because they cannot rivet all day long, but that in itself can cause some quality issues." said Brian Lewis, lead engineer at the Tulsa, OK, facility of Spirit AeroSystems, the world's largest tier-one manufacturer and supplier of aero-structures, a \$7 billion global company with more than 18,000 employees worldwide.